What is the Youth Ambassadors Program?

 Every trip, we go to our sister city of Xiamen.
 Additional city visits may also be included as part of the itinerary.

-For 2025, the trip will include a visit to the state of Maryland’s sister province of Anhui and China’s industrial and commercial center, Shanghai.
+For 2025, the trip included a visit to the state of Maryland’s sister province of Anhui, Nanjing, which is home to Johns Hopkins’ Chinese campus, and China’s industrial and commercial center, Shanghai.

 – – –